 Great Toys for Beagles

-More specifically, they like to chew on fabric-based toys, and to rip those toys to shreds.
+More specifically, they like to chew on fabric-based toys and to rip them to shreds.
 And don't think for a moment that they'll stop at toys—blankets, scarves, and even underwear can all fall to the wrath of their gnashing teeth.

 That's why it's important for them to have the right play equipment.

-Each dog is unique, so the toys that work for Snoopy may not work for your beagle.
+Each dog is unique, so the toys that work for Snoopy may not work for your dog.
 Also, remember that you're responsible for your dog's safety when introducing a new toy.

 It's not generally recommended that you let your dog chew toys to destruction, as loose pieces on a toy aren't always good for dogs.
 Make sure to follow all toy warnings to ensure your dog's safety.